bhanukarandeniya/covid-19-app/README.md

 as environment variables
 It would take considerable amount of time to get mysql container up and running properly, till then application will keep restarting, so bear with..
+Else use a new ternimal and stop the app with following command, docker container stop covid-tracking-app
+Once mysql container is properly initialized and started use follwing command to start the application, docker container start covid-tracking-app